espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 1. Sign into your *Google Admin console*.
 2. Navigate to *App > G Suite > Gmail > Advanced settings*.
-3. Select the organizational unit in the **rganizations section*.
+3. Select the organizational unit in the *organizations section*.
 4. Under the POP and IMAP Access, uncheck the *Disable POP and IMAP access for all users box* checkbox.
 5. Each user has to enable IMAP access as descibed for [Gmail Account](#setup-for-gmail-account).